-The Board presently has eight members.
-There are three directors in the class whose terms of office expire at the annual meeting in 2021, Class II.
+The Board presently has nine members.
+There are three Class III directors whose terms of office expire at the annual meeting in 2022.
 Each of the nominees listed below has been selected by the Board as a nominee in accordance with the recommendation of the Nominating and Corporate Governance Committee, or the Nominating Committee.
-Mr. Lawrence Kenyon was previously elected by the stockholders.
-Prof. Dr. Gerd Auffarth was appointed by the Board to fill a vacancy upon the recommendation of the Nominating Committee in April 2020, and Mr. Andong Huang was appointed by the Board to fill a vacancy upon the recommendation of the Nominating Committee in June 2020 pursuant to our stock purchase agreement with Syntone Ventures LLC.
-If elected at the annual meeting, each of these nominees would serve until the 2024 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+Mr. Randy Thurman was previously elected by the stockholders.
+Mr. C. Russell Trenary III was appointed by the Board due to a newly created directorship upon the recommendation of the Nominating Committee in July 2021, and Mr. Julian Gangolli was appointed by the Board to fill a vacancy due to a newly created directorship upon the recommendation of the Nominating Committee in April 2020.
+If elected at the annual meeting, each of these nominees would serve until the 2025 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 We do not have a formal policy regarding director or director nominee attendance at the annual meeting.
-Only one director was able to attend the 2020 annual meeting of stockholders, which was held at the outset of the Covid-19 pandemic.
+Three of our eight then-current directors were able to attend the 2021 annual meeting of stockholders.